If your vehicle is a write-off

-Sometimes it costs more to repair a vehicle than the vehicle is worth.
-When this happens, we generally pay you an amount based on its actual cash value at the time of the car crash.
+total loss.)
+When this happens, we generally pay you an amount based on its value at the time of the incident.

 How a vehicle is written-off